ruxia/james12802.github.io/_posts/2014-03-20-how-to-blog-with-jekyll-on-windows-part1.md

 * Python 2.7.5
 * Git 1.8.3

-Now the last two I had already, but all the Ruby stuff, setup and in one place is just awesome!
-To download "PortableJekyll" [click here][pjd] (it takes you to his dropbox).
+Now the last two I had already, but to have all the Ruby stuff, setup and in one place is just awesome!
+To download PortableJekyll [click here][pjd] (it takes you to his dropbox).

 ##Installation
 Once that zipped folder has downloaded, extract the contents using your favourite file archiver \*cough\* 7-zip \*cough\*.
-Now drag the extracted file to the C: drive	and place it there.
+Now drag the extracted file to the C:\ drive	and place it there.
 Done.
 I told you it was awesome!

 ![My C drive][img-c-drive]

 Once the folder is in place, you need to add a few lines to the PC's Environment Variables - specifically adding the paths of Jekyll, Ruby, the devkit and Python.
 Once the paths have been added, you can call and use these programs anywhere on your system.

 Go Start -> Control Panel -> System and Security -> System.
-You should see system specs and other info on your machine.
+You should now see system specs and other info on your machine.

 ![What you should be seeing][img-system]